 I then used terminal to issue the command: ddcctl -d 1 -b 50

-But for now, this utlity and command might help you prevent the logo of an apple being permanently part of your persistence of vision!
+But for now, this utility and command might help you prevent the logo of an apple being permanently part of your persistence of vision!

 Did this page help you?

-There's no obligation, I've provided this information for free.
+There's no obligation, I've provided this article for free.

-But if you saved time, money or frustration as a result of this information, perhaps you might like to
+But if you saved time, money or frustration as a result of this article, or you just enjoyed reading it, perhaps you might like to